 This document is valid as of [date].

-The owner of this document is [job title], who must check and, if necessary, update the document at least once a year.
+The owner of this document is IS-GRC Specialist, who must check and, if necessary, update the document at least once a year.
+This must be done sooner than once a year should business needs dictate.

 When evaluating the effectiveness and adequacy of this document, the following criteria need to be considered: